THE WORD THAT IS HEARD PERISHES, BUT THE LETTER THAT IS WRITTEN REMAINS

 In May 1947 Ethel Butcher's husband died, below are some of the letters of condolence that were sent to her.
 Ethel who had started work at the Witham factory in 1926 was the sister of Geoff Ellis and Agnes Ellis who also worked for the company.

-John Pinkham worked abroad for a number of years before the war and in 1938 was working in a hotel in Germany.
-He and his father Leslie Pinkham exchanged letters every week.
-This is a sad letter from Leslie telling John that his Grandfather and founder of the company William Pinkham had died suddenly.
+John Pinkham worked abroad for a number of years before the war and in 1939 was working in a hotel in Germany.
+He and his father Leslie exchanged letters every week and as can be seen below on one occasion Leslie who was also known as Bert forgot to sign his letter.